fionalimyh/tss-report-ui/HANDOVER.md

 Then manually verify:

 1. `npm run dev` starts cleanly.
-2. Dashboard loads without runtime errors.
+2. Dashboard loads without runtime errors or React key warnings.
+3. The hydration mismatch warning is gone in a clean browser profile.
+4. If the warning only appears with a browser extension enabled, confirm it is limited to extension-injected attributes and not app state drift.
-3. Default filters are `SG` and the last 6 months.
+5. Default filters are `SG` and the last 6 months.
-4. Country changes refetch state options through `useStates(draft.country)`.
+6. Country changes refetch state options through `useStates(draft.country)`.
-5. Inquiry → Lead renders summary, trend chart, and table.
+7. Inquiry → Lead renders summary, trend chart, and table.
-6. Lead → Trial renders summary, card filters, trend chart, and table.
+8. Lead → Trial renders summary, card filters, trend chart, and table.
-7. CSV export downloads a file with the expected filename pattern.
+9. CSV export downloads a file with the expected filename pattern.
-8. Empty `trials` / `coaches` data does not break the page.
+10. Empty `trials` / `coaches` data does not break the page.